 Key takeaways

-- Listen with empathy: Allow them to lead the conversation and try not to interrupt while they speak.
-Remember, it’s okay to ask questions, but avoid the knee-jerk response of wanting to solve their problems.
+- Listening: Allow them to lead the conversation and try not to interrupt while they speak.
+Remember, it’s okay to ask questions, but avoid wanting to solve their problems.

 - Offer practical support: Running errands, picking up groceries and doing household chores can help the person going through chemo while giving those caring for them, such as their partner, parent, or child, more time for themselves.

-- Put together a chemo care package: Useful items such as warm socks, unscented hand cream and herbal tea bags will help keep them comfortable and help to manage some of the side-effects of cancer treatment, such as nausea and dry skin.
+- Put together a care package: Useful items such as warm socks, unscented hand cream and herbal tea bags will help to keep them more comfortable when having treatment.

-If you have a family member, friend or colleague who has been diagnosed with cancer and is having chemotherapy, you might wonder what you can do to best them during this difficult time.
-While everyone’s experience of cancer treatment – and, therefore, what they will find helpful – will be different, our guide provides some useful suggestions.
-Here we share how to support someone going through chemotherapy.
+If you have a family member, friend or colleague who has been diagnosed with cancer and is having chemotherapy, you might wonder what you can do to best support them during this difficult time.
+While everyone’s experience of cancer treatment, and therefore what they will find helpful, will be different.
+Our guide provides some useful suggestions.

 Be a good listener

 Good listening requires presence and thoughtful attention.
-When someone is going through chemo, they will likely feel a range of emotions and experience a variety of side-effects.
+When someone is going through chemo, they can feel a range of emotions and experience a variety of side-effects.
 Many people simply want someone to listen to them wholeheartedly if they choose to talk about how they’re feeling.

 - Turning off distractions, such as the TV or your phone